haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 In Java, the way to do this is using the `mark(int)` and `reset()` method of the [`InputStream`](https://docs.oracle.com/javase/6/docs/api/java/io/InputStream.html) class, in the C# example, we would simply set [`file.InputStream.Position = 0`](https://stackoverflow.com/questions/4266448/reading-stream-twice).
 These are the side effects of reading a stream.
-Usually, before consuming a stream we would be best of knowing if it supports seeking, otherwise another solution would be copying our read bytes to another array and maintain a copy.
+If a stream doesn't support seeking, another solution would be copying our read bytes to another array and maintain a copy.
 Nonetheless, take into account that sometimes one of the purposes of using streams is to go easy on memory consumption, and we're copying all the read data in a memory array, then we're anulling this completely.

 ## Wrapping up

-We've covered a lot of things in this paper, but if we were to do a really quick TLDR and summarize some of the key points, I would just go with:
+We've covered a lot of things, but if we were to do a really quick TLDR and summarize some of the key points, I would just go with:

-1. Streams manage undefined amounts of date – sometimes infinite.
+1. Streams manage undefined amounts of data – sometimes infinite.
-2. Streams enable applications for a huge performance boost since they don't have to load all the data in memory before processing it.
+2. Streams enable a huge performance boost for applications since they don't have to load all the data in memory before processing it.
-3. Just like streams have to be opened, they must be closed, otherwise the OS' resources aren't freed and that can potentially be a very expensive cost, be it sockets or file handles.
+3. Just as streams have to be opened, they must be closed, otherwise the OS' resources aren't freed and that can potentially be a very expensive cost, be it sockets or file handles.
-4. Some languages provide constructs to handle the dispose of resources, like `using` in C# or `try` in Java.
+4. Some languages provide constructs to handle the disposal of resources, like `using` in C# or `try` in Java.
 5. Streams have a cursor which points to the last read byte.
-In some cases, we can rewind that cursor in order to read a second time the same data.
+In some cases, we can rewind that cursor in order to read the same data a second time.
 This is called seeking.

 Following up, in case you want to delve a little more into sockets, as a concept, feel free to check out this other post I have about them: [URL](https://manzanit0.github.io/networks/2018/11/09/sockets-explained.html).